aslkb/personal_website/README.md

 github repo link - at projects page |
 socials - at footer

-chat with ai avaliable at chat.md
+chat with ai avaliable at chat.md in AI folder